boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 Note that, as per {{Section 5 of RFC7012}}, {{IANA-IPFIX}} is the normative reference for the IPFIX IEs that were defined in {{?RFC5102}}.
 Therefore, the updates in this document do not update any part of {{!RFC7011}}.

-Fixes that require defining new IEs may be moved to a separate document.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}